NTiering/Executor/README.md

              */

             /* ----------------------------------------
-            Simple subscribe / publish (strings define the channels "A" in this case)
+            Simple subscribe / broadcast (strings define the channels "A" in this case)
             ---------------------------------------- */
             var brokerOne = new Broker();
             brokerOne.Subscribe("A", (x) => { Console.WriteLine("Hello World"); });